Pet Care Home

 Description

-The Common or Silver Hatchetfish is a deep bodied fish with a 'hatchet' type shape to it.
-They are basically a white or silvery looking color with a pronounced black horizontal line running throught the center of the body.
-They have a mouth situated close to the top for feeding at the surface.
+The Common Hatchetfish is a deep-bodied fish with a ‘hatchet’-type shape to it.
+This fish will generally reach about 2 1/2 inches (6.5 cm) in length and has a lifespan of between 2 and 5 years.
+They will be more active and have a longer lifespan if kept in a good-sized group, ideally with 8 or more fish.
+These white or silvery-looking fish have a pronounced, black horizontal line running through the center of the body.
+They have a mouth situated close to the top of the head for feeding at the surface.

 Fish Keeping Difficulty

-• Aquarium Hardiness: Moderately hardy - This fish is highly susceptible to Ich particularly when introduced to a new a aquarium.
-It is suggested that new purchases be kept in a quarantine tank.
+• Aquarium Hardiness: Moderately hardy – This fish is susceptible to ich, especially when first introduced to a new aquarium.

 • Aquarist Experience Level: Intermediate